 First test run, the coil is still slightly out of tune.
 Achieving sparks around 120 centimetres.

-After a few adjustments of no more than 5 centimetres on the primary coil at a time, what seems to be the sweet spot have been found.
-Sparks will now fly out at 145 centimetres.
+After a few adjustments of no more than 5 centimeters on the primary coil at a time, what seems to be the sweet spot have been found.
+Sparks will now fly out at 145 centimeters.

 Conclusion